-- 9.12 Vestibulocochlear nerve assessment using AMA5 (p333): Tinnitus in the absence of hearing loss resulting from a traumatic brain injury, where it adversely affects ADL, can be rated as 1% WPI. - 9.13 Only hearing ear: A worker has an 'only hearing ear' if he or she has suffered a non-work-related severe or profound sensorineural hearing loss in the other ear.
+- 9.12 Only hearing ear: A worker has an 'only hearing ear' if he or she has suffered a non-work-related severe or profound sensorineural hearing loss in the other ear.
 If a worker suffers a work injury causing a hearing loss in the only hearing ear of x dBHL at a relevant frequency, the worker's work-related binaural hearing impairment at that frequency is calculated from the binaural tables using x dB as the hearing threshold level in both ears.
-Deduction for presbyacusis if applicable and addition for severe tinnitus is undertaken according to this guide. - 9.14 When necessary, binaural hearing impairment figures should be rounded to the nearest 0.1%.
-Rounding up should occur if equal to or greater than .05%, and rounding down should occur if equal to or less than .04%. - 9.15 Table 9.2 is used to convert binaural hearing impairment, after deduction for presbyacusis if applicable and after addition for severe tinnitus, to WPI.
+Deduction for presbyacusis if applicable and addition for severe tinnitus is undertaken according to this guide. - 9.13 When necessary, binaural hearing impairment figures should be rounded to the nearest 0.1%.
+Rounding up should occur if equal to or greater than .05%, and rounding down should occur if equal to or less than .04%. - 9.14 Table 9.2 is used to convert binaural hearing impairment, after deduction for presbyacusis if applicable and after addition for severe tinnitus, to WPI. - 9.15 The assessment of permanent impairment and % WPI in respect of noise induced hearing loss needs to be assessed consistently with the particular requirements of subsections 188(2) and (3) of the Act which provide: - "(2) Subject to this section, where a claim is made under this Act in respect of noise induced hearing loss by a worker (not being a person who has retired from employment on account of age or ill health), the whole of the loss will be taken to have occurred immediately before notice of the injury was given and, subject to any proof to the contrary, to have arisen out of employment in which the worker was last exposed to noise capable of causing noise induced hearing loss. - (3) If a claim is made under this Act in respect of noise induced hearing loss by a person who has retired from employment on account of age or ill-health, the whole of the loss will be taken to have occurred immediately before the person retired and, subject to any proof to the contrary, to have arisen out of employment in which the person was last exposed to noise capable of causing noise induced hearing loss."